Jacobjfiske/cs2400-arm-classwork-1/README.md

 1. [printf](https://godbolt.org/z/y2YKew)
-   1. What is the library function that is called?
+   1. What is the library function that is called? stdio.h

-   2. Research the implementation (source code) of this function.
+   2. Research the implementation (source code) of this function. it is a library which connects more syntax from other code to use in the use in the program

-   3. Find out if the program directly executes the output operation or it makes a *system call* to the operating system.
+   3. Find out if the program directly executes the output operation or it makes a *system call* to the operating system. it executes the operation beacause the program is directly embedded from the library

 2. [malloc](https://godbolt.org/z/kAZX7x)
-   1. How are the arguments passed to `malloc` and `free`?
+   1. How are the arguments passed to `malloc` and `free`? its being stored/loaded/cleared from registers, stack, and memory

-   2. Research the implementation (source code) of `malloc` and `free`.
+   2. Research the implementation (source code) of `malloc` and `free`. malloc allocates memory and returns a pointer free deallocates the memory that was allocated by malloc

 3. [malloc array](https://godbolt.org/z/bBl0zx)
-   1. How does this case differ from the previous one?
+   1. How does this case differ from the previous one? the malloc array is allocating more memory for all the array elements
    2. [**hard**] Write your own tiny `malloc` library by declaring a large `FILL` area and writing a `malloc` and a `free` subroutines that manage allocations to that memory area.
       1. `malloc` works approximately as follows:
          - it takes as argument the number of bytes requested